Position

 Responsibilities:

-• Develop and implement contract management policies and procedures.
+• Develop and implement contract management processes and best practices.

 Qualifications